Happyrobot33/PhysboneConstraints/README.md

 ## How to Install:

-Open VCC and select the project you want to add the package to.<br>
-Here you can select the packages you want to add.
-Make sure Curated packages are visible.<br>
-Find "PhysboneConstraints" and click the Add button!<br>

-The package should have been added to the Packages folder.
-Go there, find PhysboneConstraints, drag-and-drop to Asset folder!
+You can add PhysboneConstraints directly via VCC, [Releases](vcc://vpm/addRepo?url=https://www.matthewherber.com/PhysboneConstraints/index.json)<br>
+Or from [here!](https://www.matthewherber.com/PhysboneConstraints/) if the first link fails.

-Not using VCC?
-You can also grab the packages from [Releases](https://github.com/Happyrobot33/PhysboneConstraints/releases)!
+Not using VCC or having troubles?
+You can also grab the packages from [Releases](https://github.com/Happyrobot33/PhysboneConstraints/releases)!<br>

 ## Setup Example: